-Bundled into your incident types are automations, runbooks, action items, and more, as you'll see while working through the step-by-step instructions below.
+Bundled into your incident types are automations, runbooks, and more, as you'll see while working through the step-by-step instructions below.

-We'll create a new automation for taking a screenshot of websites via thumbnail.ws.
+We'll start by creating a new automation for taking a screenshot of websites via thumbnail.ws.
 That can be useful as part of an incident resolution process to show the current state of a website, which may include error messages or images that are not loading correctly.

 Before you create a new automation, go to the Explore Templates tab, and check if a template that suits your needs already exists.